The number of cases of measles in the United States exceeds 700 cases in six states. Here's what you need to know - ExBulletin

 However, childhood vaccination rates have fallen nationwide as the pandemic and more parents advocate for exemptions of religious or personal conscience to exempt children from the necessary shots.

-The US saw it Increase in measles cases in 2024including outbreaks in Chicago I've been sick over 60.
+The US saw an increase in measles incidents in 2024.
+This included more than 60 outbreaks in Chicago.

 AP Science Writer Laura Ungar contributed to this report.